Sheridan-Stable/bursty-term-measure/README.md

-# A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Term Extraction
+# A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Terminology Extraction

 This repository contains computer code for reproducing the results described in the manuscript “A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Terminology Extraction”.
 ArXiv preprint link: TBA